Basics & Getting Started

 In Brief

 Use a Mass finder.
-Several reliable directories exist: the Latin Mass Directory (latinmassdir.org), the FSSP and ICKSP parish locators on their respective websites, and Una Voce America.
-Domus Dei maintains its own Mass Finder, searchable by location, with parish details and weekly schedules — linked from the main navigation.
+Several reliable directories exist: the Latin Mass Directory (latinmassdir.org), the FSSP and ICKSP parish locators on their own websites, and Una Voce.
+Domus Dei also maintains its own Mass Finder, searchable by location with parish details and weekly schedules — linked from the main navigation.
+Start there; you may be surprised what is within reach.

-If a TLM is not offered in your immediate area, check neighboring dioceses.
-In the United States, most metropolitan regions have at least one parish with a regular Sunday TLM.
-Drive time matters less than you might think — many traditional Catholics travel forty-five minutes or more each Sunday, and they will tell you it is among the most well-spent hours of their week.
+If no TLM is offered in your immediate area, check neighboring dioceses.
+In the United States most metropolitan regions have at least one parish with a regular Sunday TLM.
+Drive time matters less than you fear: many traditional Catholics travel forty-five minutes or more each Sunday, and they will tell you it is among the best-spent hours of their week.

-The picture has tightened since Traditionis Custodes (2021).
-Some diocesan TLMs have been moved out of parish churches and into chapels or auditoriums, and a few have been suppressed entirely.
-The priestly societies — FSSP, ICKSP, SSPX, Personal Apostolic Administration of St. John Mary Vianney — generally continue uninterrupted because they hold the apostolates as their proper work.
+Be aware that the picture tightened after Traditionis Custodes (2021).
+Some diocesan TLMs were moved out of parish churches into chapels or auditoriums, and a few were suppressed.
+The priestly societies — FSSP, ICKSP, the Campos administration, and (in its irregular status) the SSPX — generally continue uninterrupted, because the apostolates are their proper work.

-If nothing exists nearby, do not give up.
+And if nothing exists nearby, do not give up.
 Pray.
 Ask your bishop.
-Connect with other interested families in the area.
-New apostolates have been established in unlikely places when faithful Catholics simply asked.
+Find the other interested families in your area — there are almost always a few.
+New apostolates have been established in unlikely places when faithful Catholics simply, persistently, asked.

 Share on Social Media